Jamestown Settlement & American Revolution Museum at Yorktown

 At Jamestown Settlement’s re-created Powhatan Indian village and colonial fort, compare the status and work roles of English and Powhatan Indian women in the early 17th century.
 At the American Revolution Museum at Yorktown’s re-created Continental Army encampment, learn about women who accompanied their husbands and earned wages by performing domestic chores, and at the Revolution-era farm, the important role of women in operating a family business.

 Winter can be a wonderful time to experience Virginia’s Historic Triangle.
 The weather is often mild, and many attractions remain open.
 Jamestown Settlement and the American Revolution Museum at Yorktown are open year-round except Christmas and New Year’s days, and offer seasonal events and exhibitions throughout the year.

 There’s something for every family member to love in a variety of options for exploring the Jamestown-Williamsburg-Yorktown area.
-The History is Fun! combination ticket for Jamestown Settlement and the American Revolution Museum at Yorktown offers a 20 percent savings over individual admission and is good for seven days of unlimited admission when purchased online.
-The “America’s Historic Triangle” ticket features the two museums plus Historic Jamestowne, Colonial Williamsburg’s Revolutionary City and Art Museums and Yorktown Battlefield.
+The History is Fun! combination ticket for Jamestown Settlement and the American Revolution Museum at Yorktown offers a 15 percent savings over individual admission and is good for seven days of unlimited admission when purchased online.
+The “America’s Historic Triangle” ticket features the two museums plus Historic Jamestowne, Colonial Williamsburg’s Historic Area and Art Museums and Yorktown Battlefield.
 The summertime Williamsburg Flex ticket adds Busch Gardens® and Water Country USA®.
 All of the tickets are available in packages with lodging.

 For more information about any of these subjects, contact Jamestown-Yorktown Foundation Media Relations at (757) 253-4114.